-In this Medicare Explained article I am going help you learn about Medicare, explained in an easy-to-understand format.
+In this Medicare Explained article I am going help you learn about the parts of Medicare, explained in an easy-to-understand format.
 By the end of this article, you will understand how Medicare works.
-You will understand both Medicare Part A & Medicare Part B, known as your original Medicare plans.
+You will understand both Medicare Part A & Medicare Part B, known as your Original Medicare plans.
 Of course, you will also understand the choices you must make once you sign up for Medicare.

 I have recently published a new way of looking at Medicare and the choices you must make.
 The new article and video is titled; Medicare Explained – Secrets of Who and Why.
 It covers new studies on the demographics behind the choices.
 Who decides Medicare Advantage is better for them?
 Who prefers supplements, and so on.
 It compliments this article very well.

 Medicare is a federal government health care program for those 65 and older, or under age 65 and disabled.
 Once you sign up for Medicare Parts A and B you must choose from one of three options.
+There is coverage you can purchase that either replaces the parts of Medicare or adds coverage (supplements) to your parts of Medicare.
 We will go over each of those three options.
 You will understand the pros and cons of your medical insurance that you should consider before making a decision.

 After you grasp the basics of the federal health insurance program; Medicare Part A hospital insurance and Medicare Part B outpatient services, you will be faced with choosing one of three paths to take with your government insurance program.
 We want you to fully understand your Medicare coverage choices.
 This will be the most important Medicare decision you will make.
 It could set you on a course that will impact the quality and cost of your medical care.
 It is critical because it can potentially be irreversible.
 There are many mistakes that can be made.
 Please check of my Medicare Mistakes blog post for details.